 The only complaint I have about Graceland is that it wasn’t bigger.
 It was also in a weird part of town.
 I’m sure when Elvis lived there it was a totally different neighborhood, but things have changed.
 I can’t complain though because I got to walk in the footsteps of Elvis Presley.
 When you pull into the parking lot and approach the pathway that leads to your tour, there is a great photo opp near the sign that says Graceland “The Home of Elvis Presley.”

 You check in at the central hub of Graceland, where the ticket booth and gift shops are (don’t know what it’s called) You buy your tickets if you don’t already have them and you load a bus.
 What’s really cool and unique about this tour is that everyone gets an iPad and headphones.
 You get to see a lot of cool multimedia stuff and hear the voice of John Stamos!
 (Uncle Jesse!)

 You load the bus and you ride over to the actual Graceland Mansion.
 The property is really beautiful and has been very well maintained of course.
 As soon as you enter the Mansion you hear John Stamos’ voice telling you all about the front living room and all of the great things that happened there and a little info about the artifacts in the room like photos and furniture that were special to Elvis.
 As you move from room to room you can use the iPad to learn more!

 All of the areas in the house were my favorite but the most memorable for me were the trophy room (which use to be the racquetball room) the office and of course the meditation garden where Elvis is buried.
 It’s such a beautiful serene place.

 Depending on what package you get you also get to see other exhibits like the archive room with tons of Elvis memorabilia and artifacts, his planes and cars, and a dedication to his birthplace in Tupelo, Mississippi.
 You can see more pictures from our trip on my Facebook page.
-Until then, Thank you, Thank you very much!
+Until next time, Thank you, Thank you very much!